draperlaboratory/cbat_tools/wp/plugin/README.md

 - `--wp-gdb-filename=my_exec.gdb`.
 Output a gdb script to file `my_exec.gdb`.
 From within gdb, run `source my_exec.gdb` to set a breakpoint at the function given by `--wp-function` and fill the appropriate registers with a found counter-model.

+- `--wp-print-path=[true|false]`.
+If present, will print out the path to a refuted goal and the register values at each jump in the path.
+It also contains information about whehter a jump has been taken and the address of the jump if found.

+- `--wp-fun-input-regs=[true|false].` If present, at a function call site, uses all possible input registers as arguments to a function symbol generated for an output register that represents the result of the function call.
+If set to false, no registers will be used.
+Defaults to true.

 ## C checking API